 Wharton offers only a full-time program of study.
-The minimum course load is 4 CUs per term for the bachelor of science degree.
+The minimum course load is 4 CUs per term for the Bachelor of Science in Economics degree.
 Registration for a reduced course load of fewer than 4 CUs per term may have implications for financial aid and academic progression, among other areas.
 Please refer to the financial policies and procedures related to course load.

 First-year students may not take more than 5.5 CUs during the first semester.
 Students must be approved for more than 5.5 CUs in subsequent semesters by an advisor in the Undergraduate Division.
 Semester overloads are considered on a case-by-case basis.
 Eligibility is determined, in part, by evaluating a student's consistent academic progress, history of quality grades, and demonstrated rationale for achieving an approved academic plan.
+Requests for course load increases will not be considered until a week after student's course schedule for the relevant semester has been released.